 Project owners should include in their Financing Plan their intention to provide Choice Mobility at the project and submit all required documentation.
 Additionally, HUD will grant a good-cause exemption for no more than 10 percent of units in the Demonstration.
 All Mod Rehab owners are eligible to request a good-cause exemption in their Financing Plan, unless the project owner administers, directly or through an affiliate, a Housing Choice Voucher program.

-Special Provisions Affectng Conversion of SROs
+Special Provisions Affecting Conversion of SROs

 As the purpose of the conversion of SRO assistance to assistance under a PBV or PBRA contract is to place the properties on a more sustainable footing while retaining and preserving the original purpose of SRO properties to serve the homeless, the following requirements apply specifically to SRO conversions:

 Homeless preference.
 All properties converted shall follow procedures under the PBV and PBRA programs to establish an admissions preference for converted properties for homeless individuals or families.
-The preference for the homeless must apply to individuals or families that fall within the definition for homeless established by the HEARTH Act, unless the CoC provides a letter of support to cover a homeless population not included in that definition.
+The preference for the homeless must apply to individuals or families that fall within the definition for homeless established by the McKinney-Vento Homeless Assistance Act as amended by the HEARTH Act and contained in the Continuum of Care Interim Rule at 24 CFR § 578.3, unless the CoC provides a letter of support to cover a homeless population not included in that definition.
 For PBV, the preference shall be established by the PHA.
 For PBRA, the Owner shall establish the preference consistent with 24 CFR § 5.655(c)(5), Housing Handbook 4350.3 REV-1, Chapter 4; and Housing Notice 2013-21 (July 15, 2013).
 The preference shall not apply to current residents because these residents will generally continue to be assisted after conversion, but will otherwise be an absolute preference with higher priority than any other preference that the owner adopts (for PBRA) or that the PHA establishes (for PBV).
-For PBV, the PHA must establish the preference in their Administrative Plan, pursuant to 24 CFR 982.54.
+For PBV, the PHA must establish the preference in their Administrative Plan, pursuant to 24 CFR § 982.54.
 For PBRA, the owner must establish the preference through their Tenant Selection Plan as described in Housing Notice 2013–-21.
 This requirement shall apply for the term of the contract and any renewal contract.

 Consultation with Continuum of Care (CoC).
 Owners must meet with their CoC to explain the conversion of assistance, project rehabilitation plans, the ongoing requirement for a preference for homeless individuals or families, to discuss coordinated entry for new homeless participants, and any plans to modify the means by which the project will provide housing for homeless individuals or families (e.g., reconfiguring SRO units into efficiency or 1-bedroom units, or using a broader definition of homelessness than established by the HEARTH Act).
 To the extent that project plans entail: 1.
 A reconfiguration of units or 2.
 Serving a population not covered under the HEARTH Act, owners must secure a letter of support from the CoC for these actions.